genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 Stop all your application's processes before using this command.
 :::

-This command enables you to set the next sequence number for one or more sequence fields. one or more sequence numbers.
-This can either be a single sequence number in a specific table, or a bulk change from a csv file.
+This command enables you to set the next sequence number for one or more sequence fields.

 - To set the value for a single sequence, use the `-v` argument.